eclipse/repairnator/doc/repairnator-config.md

 Checkbranch will check that the branches of a repository contain a commit representing a bug.
 It can also check that the branch contains a commit representing a human patch.
-When this attribute is switched on (if it set to 1), it will check this property.
+When this attribute is switched on (if it is set to 1), it will check this property.

 Its default value is `0` (off).